Prince Frederick in Calvert County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Bicentennial Commission, Maryland Historical Society.

 Location.
-38° 33.496′ N, 76° 35.95′ W. Marker is in Prince Frederick, Maryland, in Calvert County.
-Marker is at the intersection of Stoakley Road and Solomons Island Road (Maryland Route 2/4), on the right when traveling west on Stoakley Road.
-Marker is actually about 200 feet west of the intersection.
-Touch for map.
-Marker is in this post office area: Prince Frederick MD 20678, United States of America.
+Marker has been reported missing.
+It was located near 38° 33.496′ N, 76° 35.95′ W. Marker was in Prince Frederick, Maryland, in Calvert County.
+Marker could be reached from the intersection of Stoakley Road and Solomons Island Road (Maryland Route 2/4), on the Touch for map.
+Marker was in this post office area: Prince Frederick MD 20678, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Arthur Storer Planetarium W. S. Brooks High School (approx. 1½ miles away); World War Memorial (approx. 1.6 miles away); Veterans Green (approx. 1.6 miles away); Panic in Prince Frederick (approx. 1.7 miles away); Old Wallville School (approx. 1.7 miles away); Prince Frederick Library “Firsts” (approx. 1.7 miles away); St. John’s Holiness Church (approx. 3.4 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies.
+Arthur Storer Planetarium (approx. one mile away); W. S. Brooks High School (approx. 1½ miles away); World War Memorial (approx. 1.6 miles away); Veterans Green (approx. 1.6 miles away); Panic in Prince Frederick (approx. 1.7 miles away); Old Wallville School (approx. 1.7 miles away); Prince Frederick Library “Firsts” (approx. 1.7 miles away); St. John’s Holiness Church (approx. 3.4 miles away).
 Touch for a list and map of all markers in Prince Frederick.

 1. Wilkinson is my great grandfather